 The association also has the prerogative of appointing Honorary Life Members “to pay tribute to people who have made an outstanding contribution over many years to the Australian sheep and wool industry”.
 The award was introduced in 1985 when Sir William Gunn was inducted as the inaugural Honorary Life Member.
-To those ranks since have been added Mr Ron Collins in 1986, Mr Don Vanrenen AO in 1987 and Mr Eric Ashby in 1989, Mr GL Keamy in 2010, Messrs WB Merriman and RJ Ashby AM in 2012 and Marion Gibbins in 2016.
+To those ranks since have been added Mr Ron Collins in 1986, Mr Don Vanrenen AO in 1987 and Mr Eric Ashby in 1989, Mr GL Keamy in 2010, Messrs WB Merriman, RJ Ashby AM in 2012 and Marion Gibbins in 2016.

 At a Council meeting in 1997 the position of Associate Life Member was also introduced with former AMC executive director and secretary of the AASMB, Douglass Aspinall AO being appointed.